bhoffman0/CSAwesome2/_sources/Unit2-Selection-and-Iteration/topic-2-3-ifs.rst

 ------------------------------------------------

 .. image:: Figures/Magic_eight_ball.png
-    :width: 100
+    :width: 100px
     :align: left
     :alt: Magic 8 Ball

-.. |simulator| raw:: html

-   <a href="https://magic-8ball.com/" target="_blank">simulator</a>

-.. |lesson 2.9| raw:: html

-   <a href="https://runestone.academy/runestone/books/published/csawesome/Unit2-Using-Objects/topic-2-9-Math.html" target="_blank">lesson 2.9</a>

 Have you ever seen a Magic 8 ball?
-You ask it a yes-no question and then shake it to get a random response like ``Signs point to yes!``, ``Very doubtful``, etc. If you've never seen a Magic 8 ball, check out this |simulator|.
+You ask it a yes-no question and then shake it to get a random response like ``Signs point to yes!``, ``Very doubtful``, etc. If you've never seen a Magic 8 ball, check out this `simulator <https://magic-8ball.com/>`_.

 We encourage you to work in pairs for this challenge.
 Come up with 8 responses to yes-no questions.
 Write a program below that chooses a random number from 1 to 8 and then uses if statements to test the number and print out the associated random response from 1-8.
-If you need help with random numbers, see |lesson 2.9|.
+If you need help with random numbers, see `lesson 2.9 <https://runestone.academy/runestone/books/published/csawesome/Unit2-Using-Objects/topic-2-9-Math.html>`_.

 .. activecode:: challenge3-2-if-Magic8ball
    :language: java